summit1206/Configurtationtips/README.md

-# the66tips
+# configurtation67tip
-66 tips for game configuration.
+67 tips for the game configuration.If you follow this tips. u will be win